barryjohnjoyce/barryjohnjoyce.github.io/README.md

 ### Some the tech used includes:

 - [Bootstrap](http://getbootstrap.com/)
-    - We use **Bootstrap** to give our project a simple, responsive layout
+    - I have used **Bootstrap** to give this project a simple, responsive layout

 ## Contributing